Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations: Conclusions

-EoR galaxies differ substantially from their cosmic noon counterparts in both structural maturity and the nature of their internal physical processes, especially for low-mass systems ($\lesssim10^8\,\mathrm{M_\odot}$).
-In these early systems, the distribution of metals is strongly influenced by bursty, localized star formation.
-Starbursts typically occur in dense central regions and inject large amounts of metals into the surrounding ISM, forming localized metal-rich clumps and enriching the galactic core.
-However, the timescale required for large-scale metal redistribution $\tau_{\rm mix}$ is comparable to the duration of individual starburst episodes.
-As a result, metal mixing cannot proceed efficiently on short timescales ($\sim10\,\mathrm{Myr}$), and the enriched gas remains trapped near its origin.
-This leads to the formation of chemically enriched cores that stand in strong contrast to the more pristine outer regions, producing steep radial metallicity gradients and spatial inhomogeneities characteristic of early galaxy evolution.
-Galaxies experiencing inhomogeneous enrichment are likely to develop steep negative metallicity gradients, although these gradients are often short-lived.
-This localized enrichment, paired with limited internal regulation, becomes a defining characteristic of early galaxy evolution -- marking a sharp contrast with the more self-regulated and chemically homogenized systems seen at later cosmic times.
+EoR galaxies differ markedly from their cosmic-noon counterparts in both structural maturity and the dominant internal processes.
+In these early systems, metal distributions are shaped by bursty, spatially localized star formation.
+Starbursts preferentially occur in dense central regions, depositing freshly produced metals into the surrounding ISM, building metal-rich clumps and rapidly enriching the galactic core.
+Crucially, the large-scale redistribution timescale, $\tau_{\rm mix}$, is comparable to the duration of individual burst episodes.
+Mixing therefore cannot act efficiently on $\sim10\,\mathrm{Myr}$ timescales, and enriched gas remains close to its production sites.

+The result is a chemically enriched core contrasted with relatively pristine outskirts, producing steep radial metallicity gradients and strong spatial inhomogeneities.
+Such gradients are often short-lived, since subsequent feedback-driven turbulence can mix and redistribute metals, but the cycle of localized enrichment with weak internal regulation is a hallmark of early galaxy evolution—distinct from the more self-regulated, chemically homogenized systems at later times.

-Based on these results, we propose the following evolutionary framework: in the reionization epoch, galaxies undergo bursty, localized star formation while the timescale for metal mixing remains relatively long, resulting in steep negative metallicity gradients.
-By cosmic noon, strong and continuous feedback processes drive efficient, large-scale metal mixing, which rapidly redistributes metals across galactic scales and often flattening, or inverting gradients.
-As galaxies further evolve into rotationally supported disks, the overall feedback efficiency declines, enabling the gradual accumulation of metals in the central regions and leading to the re-establishment and stabilization of steep negative gradients.
+Building on these results, we propose the following evolutionary picture.
+During the EoR, star formation is bursty and spatially localized, while the metal-mixing timescale remains relatively long; newly enriched gas therefore stays near its production sites, producing steep negative metallicity gradients.
+By cosmic noon, sustained and strong feedback drives efficient, large-scale mixing and metal transport, rapidly redistributing metals across galaxies and thereby flattening—sometimes even inverting—the gradients.
+At later times, as galaxies settle into rotationally supported disks, feedback becomes less effective at globally stirring the ISM, allowing metals to accumulate more steadily in the central regions and leading to the re-establishment and long-term stabilization of negative gradients.
+In future work, we may further combine radiative transfer modeling with these samples to explore the metal distribution of these galaxies in a way that more closely resembles observational methods.